Emden, Jacob, 1697-1776

 - M.J.
 Cohen, Jacob Emden, a man of controversy, Philadelphia 1937.

 Jacob Emden, also known as Ya'avetz (June 4, 1697 – April 19, 1776), was a leading German rabbi and talmudist who championed traditional Judaism in the face of the growing influence of the Sabbatean movement.
-He was acclaimed in all circles for his extensive knowledge.
-Emden was the son of the hakham Tzvi Ashkenazi, and a descendant of Elijah Ba'al Shem of Chełm.
-He lived most his life in Altona (now a part of Hamburg, Germany), His son was Meshullam Solomon, rabbi of the Hambro Synagogue in London who claimed authority as Chief Rabbi of the United Kingdom from 1765 to 1780.
-The acronym Ya'avetz (יעב"ץ, also written Yaavetz) stands for the words Yaakov (Emden) ben Tzvi (his father's name, יעקב (עמדין) בן צבי).
+He was widely acclaimed for his extensive knowledge.
+Emden was the son of the hakham Tzvi Ashkenazi and a descendant of Elijah Ba'al Shem of Chełm.
+He spent most of his life in Altona (now part of Hamburg, Germany).
+His son, Meshullam Solomon, served as rabbi of the Hambro Synagogue in London and claimed authority as Chief Rabbi of the United Kingdom from 1765 to 1780.
+The acronym Ya'avetz (יעב"ץ, also rendered Yaavetz) stands for Yaakov ben Tzvi (יעקב בן צבי).
 Seven of his 31 works were published posthumously.

 Read more on Wikipedia >